 DC by Train: Amtrak Washington DC Station

 Do I need to rent a car in DC?
 No!
-In fact, we highly recommend that you don’t even both.
+In fact, we highly recommend that you don’t even bother.
 You can get into the city by public transportation (use the links above!) and once you’re here, most places are easier to get to on foot.

 Use Hop On Hop Off Tours: You can use a Big Bus Tours ticket to get around town via their hop on hop off tours bus!